hyosung11/Launch-School/Courses/JS129/Interview/study_guide20220623.md

 The execution context -- or **context** -- is a concept that refers to the **environment** in which a function executes.
 In JavaScript, it most commonly refers to the current value of the `this` keyword, sometimes called its `this` binding.
 When we talk about the execution context of a function or method call, we're talking about the value of `this` when that code executes.
 The context depends on *how the function or method was invoked*, not on where the function was defined.

 You can *access the properties and methods of an object from within a method* using the `this` keyword.
-The `this` keyword lets us refer to the properties and methods of the object.
-Inside the methods, the `this` keyword lets us refer to the properties and other methods of the object.
 So, the `this` keyword is basically a dynamic pointer whose value depends on where it's being referenced and how.

 There are two basic ways to set the context when calling a function or method: